programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 For demonstration, this lesson centers a contemporary case study in the field of media and communication studies.
 To further demonstrate the range of applications available with web-based dashboards, this lesson also runs through a second case study, using an example with a historical focus.

 The method taught by this lesson can be applied to a wide range of digital humanities projects.
 If your research involves retrieving data from a publicly available source, this lesson can help you to visualize your research outputs in an interactive manner.
 In addition, this lesson demonstrates how to deploy a dashboard via a free (freemium) web service, to make your dashboards widely and easily accessible.
-While this _Programming Historian_ lesson uses Python, you may also be interested in [Making an Interactive Web Application with R and Shiny](/en/lessons/shiny-leaflet-newspaper-map-tutorial).
+While this _Programming Historian_ lesson uses Python, you may also be interested in Yann Ryan's lesson [Making an Interactive Web Application with R and Shiny](/en/lessons/shiny-leaflet-newspaper-map-tutorial).

 ### Lesson Goals